Customized Research Seminar

-During the program, students may also choose to take one of the six elective courses offered by GEC to further expand develop a specific skill or expand knowledge: (1) Probability and Statistics, (2) Introduction to Matlab, (3) Introduction to Python, (4) Social Research Methodology and Use of SPSS, (5) Principles of Finance, and (6) Academic Methodology.
+During the program, students may also choose to take one of the six elective courses offered by GEC to further expand their knowledge and skills on the following topics: (1) Probability and Statistics, (2) Introduction to Matlab, (3) Introduction to Python, (4) Social Research Methodology and Use of SPSS, (5) Principles of Finance, and (6) Academic Methodology.
 In addition to that, GEC provides students with individual training on building personal website and resume-writing.

 How will students learn?

 Different from Group Research Seminar, in Individualized Research Seminar, students don't choose among a variety of programs, rather, a program is designed based on the research topic of their interest.
 After the topic is selected, a customized course framework will be developed together by the instructor and the teaching team at GEC.

-Usually, students have a 6-week intensive research training, supervised by either an eminent professor or PhD who also teaches at a reknown university to plan and carry out a research project.
+Usually, students have a 6-week intensive research training, supervised by a mentor who is usually a professor or PhD who also teaches at a reknown university to plan and carry out a research project.
 GEC will help students find and match with mentors based on their given priorities and needs.
 The 6-week online program will be conducted in two sessions: Mentor Session during when the Mentor and the student meet together to discuss research progress and Research Tutor Session during when the student learns the basics and fundamentals of research.

 What happens after?